chriscore/MarkovSharp/README.md

 ## Getting Started

-Pull and build the class library to make use of it.
+Download and reference the latest version of MarkovSharp from NuGet here: https://www.nuget.org/packages/MarkovSharp Alternatively, just pull and build the class library to get going.

-I have included a file containing some training data with famous quotes to use as trainng data and test with.
+This repo has a file containing some training data with famous quotes to use and test with.

 ### Usage

-I have tried to make this library easy to use.
-Once built, the following will generate and train a Markov model with 2 levels of state.
+I have tried to make this library really easy to use.
+Once referenced, the following will generate and train a second order Markov model.

 ```
 	// Some training data